sarahbachernegg/supabase-support-casebook/cases/01-auth-rls-empty-results.md

 ## Impact

-The users dashboard appears empty.
+The user's dashboard appears empty.
 From the users point of view, the app looks broken even though authentication is working.
 The confusing part is that the response shape looks successful - there is no error, just no visible data.

 ## Reproduction